 He was born of a political marriage between Sir Ahmed and a Thayan noble.

-This youthful man gives the impression that he is a well-rounded individual, though one of contradictions.
-So'A has the look of a contemplative warrior, with but a single circular tattoo set above perspicacious eyes.
-He has physical characteristics of a father well known, but is his own person by every right.
+This youthful man gives the impression that he is well-suited to front line combat.
+SoA has the look of a contemplative warrior, with but a single circular tattoo set above perspicacious eyes.
+He has physical characteristics of a father well known, but is his words are not honeyed and more straight to the point

 He was born of an encounter between Sir Ahmed and an unnamed woman of mysterious background.